Wrightsville and Tennille Railroad

-Chartered in 1883, the Wrightsville and Tennille Railroad was founded to build a line from a connection with the Central of Georgia Railroad at Tennille, GA to Wrightsville, GA.
-In 1886, the W&T merged with the Dublin and Wrightsville Railroad and gained a through line to Dublin, GA.
-Ten years later the line was extended to Hawkinsville, GA through a purchase of a branch of the Oconee and Western Railroad.
+In 1896 the line was extended to Hawkinsville, GA through a purchase of a branch of the Oconee and Western Railroad.
 Then in 1907, the W&T acquired the Dublin and Southwestern Railroad which ran from Dublin to Eastman, GA.
 Service west of Dublin ended in 1941 through abandonment of two branch lines.

 The remainder of the W&T was merged into the Central of Georgia on June 1, 1971.
 The line currently serves Norfolk Southern as a storage track for excess autoracks due to the slow down in the U.S auto business.
 The former Wrightsville & Tennille headquarters is still intact as a private residence in Tennille, Georgia.